totev/devNotes/concepts/redux.md

 Basic principles:
   - hide logic from the components
   - provide a solution for the Model vs View Model gap
+  - a Redux store is a combination of the Command and the Observable patterns

+When to use:
+  - when components have too many extraneous props
+  - when it provides a solution for more complex component interaction scenarios -

 Main principles:
   1. everything that changes in the application AND the ui state is stored into the *state object/state tree*